stephen-pilli/genagents/README.md

 #### Reflection

-Agents can reflect on their memories to form new insights.
+Agents can reflect on their memories to form new insights:

 ```python
 agent.reflect(anchor="outdoor activities", time_step=2)